teamclouday/wireless-display/README.md

 See `wireless-display server --help` and `wireless-display client --help` for more options.

+Make sure both machines are on the same network.

 ## Why create this?

-My desk can only fit one desktop monitor, but I constantly need more screen space for development.
+My desk can only fit one desktop monitor, but I always need more screen space for development.
 I have a laptop so I thought why not use it as a second screen.
 I found some other solutions online, but they are either paid, less configurable, or overly complicated.
 So I decided to build my own.

+WebRTC in combination with ffmpeg seemed to be good solution for this.
+But it's very complicated to set up.
+I had to use a little of help from AI to get it working.
+The result is still not perfect, but it's good enough for my use case.

 ## Useful links